Why Sleep Away Camp?

 Your child can do all the things other kids do at traditional summer camp.
 They will learn to swim, cook their favorite foods, play baseball, tell stories around a campfire and share a tent under the stars.
 In addition, they can take trips off-camp, help make a short film, act in a play they help write, or sing in a chorus.

 Does My Child Qualify for Camp Oakhurst?

 If your child is age 8 to 19, and has a physical and/or developmental disability, including autism, we are waiting to hear from you.
 Our campers need to be able to communicate to staff about their care needs, get along with each other and make activity choices.

 How Long Can My Child Stay at Camp?

-There are three, two week sessions to choose from in 2014.
+There were three, two week sessions to choose from in 2014.
+Still TBD for 2015.

 Space permitting, some campers stay for more than one session.